Creative-Labs-kw/AlrashedHub/README.md

 - after finish the tables in DB you can Download the types from the site OR in CLI 0454 in video
 - # by running the same code in terminal after changing table update the type file
 - use the Chain icon in the nre Table to make relationships
-- you can able the real time in TAbler editor inside a table chosen(after unable the real time you cn get example from the API in the table)
+- you can able the real time in TAbler editor inside a table chosen(after unable the real time you cn get example from the API in the table) (don't forget to add policies)